null Skip to main content

 So, is pepper spray dangerous?
 While it’s generally safe and effective for short-term use, there are potential health risks.
 If ingested, inhaled in large quantities, or sprayed directly into someone’s eyes, pepper spray can cause intense burning sensation and health complications.
 Understanding the right way to use it and the risks involved is crucial.

-Keychain Sprays: Small and portable, these easily attach to your keys, ensuring quick emergency access.
+• Keychain Sprays: Small and portable; easily attach to keys for quick emergency access.

-Pen-style Sprays: Disguised as a pen, these are discreet and easy to carry in your pocket or bag.
+• Pen-style Sprays: Designed like a pen; discreet and easy to carry in a pocket or bag.

-Lipstick-style Sprays: Designed to look like lipstick, these are discreet and perfect for carrying in a purse or makeup bag.
+• Lipstick-style Sprays: Shaped like lipstick; perfect for carrying in a purse or makeup bag.

 First Aid & Medical Attention: